-- 6.1 At the CAS hearing, Powell maintained that the sole issue that the Panel was required to determine was the appropriate length of his period of ineligibility.
-Powell sought to demonstrate to the Panel that his lack of intent to use a prohibited substance, his reasonable explanation as to how the prohibited substance entered his body, and his efforts to ensure that the nutritional supplements that he used did not contain any prohibited substances, should result in a sanction significantly less than eighteen months. - 6.2 The Respondent submitted that Powell would have to satisfy this Panel on a balance of probabilities as to how the substance entered his system and that Epiphany D1 was in fact the source of the positive test before any reduction of the presumptive two-year period of ineligibility could be considered. - The CAS Panel agrees that since this is a de novo appeal, Powell would be required to establish 6.3 the source of the Oxilofrine and also to establish the absence of an intent to enhance performance.
+- 6.1 At the CAS hearing, Simpson maintained that the sole issue that the Panel was required to determine was the appropriate length of her period of ineligibility.
+Simpson sought to demonstrate to the Panel that her lack of intent to use a prohibited substance, her reasonable explanation as to how the prohibited substance entered her body, and her efforts to ensure that the nutritional supplements that she used did not contain any prohibited substances, should result in a sanction significantly less than eighteen months. - The Respondent submitted that Simpson would have to satisfy this Panel on a balance of 6.2 probabilities as to how the substance entered her system and that Epiphany D1 was in fact the source of the positive test before any reduction of the presumptive two-year period of ineligibility could be considered. - The CAS Panel agrees that since this is a de novo appeal, Simpson would be required to establish 6.3 the source of the Oxilofrine and also to establish the absence of an intent to enhance performance.
 However, the Panel does not agree that the Respondent can properly invite it to impose a sanction as high as two years.
 That would amount to seeking a different order rather than upholding the same order on different grounds and would be ultra petita.
-See CAS 2010/A/2283, at para.
-14.30.

-- 6.4 More particularly, if the Respondent intended to seek a sanction between eighteen months and two years it should have launched a cross appeal.
+See 2010/A/2283 at para.
+14.30. - More particularly if the Respondent intended to seek a sanction between eighteen months and 6.4 two years it should have launched a cross appeal.
 The Panel notes that if WADA or the IAAF had wished to challenge the decision of the Jamaica Anti-Doping Disciplinary Panel, it would have been necessary for them to file an appeal.
 No such appeal seeking a sanction above the 18 month period was filed by any party. - 6.5 The Panel recognizes that the Respondent's answer sets out clearly the remedy that they are seeking, inter alia, the imposition of a two-year sanction.
-However, an answer to an appeal is not in substance or in form the same as a Respondent's own (cross) appeal. - CAS rules provide strict time limits and formalities with regards to appeals with a perceptible 6.6 and proper purpose of ensuring that the parties know at the earliest opportunity what issues can be raised before a CAS panel. - 6.7 The Panel acknowledges that this ruling creates a potential anomaly in that logically if Powell does not succeed in establishing the first two requirements regarding the source of the Oxilofrine and the absence of intent to enhance performance, he will not be able to rely on Article 10.4 of the WADA Code to reduce sanction at all. - 6.8 The fact, however, that the Respondent is constrained in the Panel's view, not to seek an increased sanction over and above that ordered by the Jamaica Anti-Doping Disciplinary Panel results from their omission to take the course contemplated by the CAS rules, and in the Panel's judgment they cannot now take advantage of their own procedural omission, albeit that it was unintentional, as doing so would unfairly countenance consideration of a penalty that is the product of procedural unclean hands, even if unintentional.
+However, an answer to an appeal is not in substance or in form the same as a Respondent's own (cross) appeal. - CAS rules provide strict time limits and formalities with regards to Appeals with a perceptible 6.6 and proper purpose of ensuring that the parties know at the earliest opportunity what issues can be raised before a CAS panel.

+- 6.7 The Panel acknowledges that this ruling creates a potential anomaly in that logically if Simpson does not succeed in establishing the first two requirements regarding the source of the Oxilofrine and the absence of intent to enhance performance, she will not be able to rely on Article 10.4 of the WADA Code to reduce sanction at all. - The fact, however, that the Respondent is constrained in our view, not to seek an increased 6.8 sanction over and above that ordered by the Jamaica Anti-Doping Disciplinary Panel results from their omission to take the course contemplated by the CAS rules, and in the Panel's judgment they cannot take advantage of their own procedural omission albeit that it was unintentional, as doing so would unfairly countenance consideration of a penalty that is the product of procedural unclean hands, even if unintentional.